quentinwarnant/quentinwarnant.github.io/content/graphics/Ocean waves/index.md

 The same technique was used in Sea of Thieves, for it's ocean waves - except it wasn't implemented in Niagara.

+Prior to that implementation, I also implemented without the tutorial mentioned above, in  Unity3D, although it visually doesn't shine as much, it did functionally just the same
+{{< youtube 1lkvZZXtb-o >}}